dancinllama/lightning-components-tutorial/create-lightning-application.md

 ---
 layout: module
-title: Module 3&#58; Creating a Quick Action component.
+title: Module 3&#58; Creating the QuickContacts component.
 ---

 In this module, you will learn how to use an interface to expose a Lightning Component as a Quick Action.